Nature Journal

 This is one of those facts that sounds made up, but it's true!

-Why Do Crickets Hear With Their Knees?
+Crickets Really Hear With Their Knees?

 Most animals hear with ears on their heads, but crickets are different.